dskrypa/cli_command_parser/docs/_src/parameters.rst

 When provided, the short forms of Option*, Flag, and Counter parameters can be chained together without a space or additional ``-`` prefix character.

-*: Options are less flexible when combining since they require a value.
+\*: Options are less flexible when combining since they require a value.
 Only one may be combined with other short forms, and it must be the last parameter in the combo so that it immediately precedes its value.

+.. _Positionals:

 Positionals
 -----------

 TODO - This is still a work in progress.
 The remainder of this document will be filled in soon.

+.. _Positional:

 Positional
 ^^^^^^^^^^

+.. _SubCommand:

 SubCommand
 ^^^^^^^^^^

+.. _Action:

 Action
 ^^^^^^

+.. _Others:

 Others
 ------

+.. _ParamGroup:

 ParamGroup
 ^^^^^^^^^^

+.. _PassThru:

 PassThru
 ^^^^^^^^

+.. _ActionFlag:

 ActionFlag
 ^^^^^^^^^^